NishantJoshi00/embik/README.md

 - Tokenize input text using the model's vocabulary
 - Generate 768-dimensional embeddings for any text input
 - Process multiple texts in sequence with proper memory management
+- Store and retrieve metadata using RocksDB with full CRUD operations
-- Display embedding vectors and metadata for debugging
+- Display embedding vectors and storage test results for debugging

 ### Next Development Phase